Updated November 3, 3022

 - Laminectomy - For this procedure, the back part of the affected vertebra called the lamina is removed.
 A laminectomy may be referred to as decompression surgery.
 In some cases, the vertebra may need to be fused with another and linked with a metal graft to maintain spinal strength.

-- Laminotomy - This procedure removes only part of the lamina, with the surgeon usually cutting a hole in the bone just large enough to relieve pressure in the affected area.
+- Laminotomy - This procedure removes only part of the lamina, the surgeon usually cutting a hole in the bone just large enough to relieve pressure in the affected area.

 - Laminoplasty - This kind of procedure is only performed on the neck vertebrae.
 It opens up space along the spine, the gap bridged by metal hardware.